rajeettalkstech/blog/rajeettalkstech/content/blog/first-blog.md

 aliases = ["migrate-from-jekyl"]
 +++

+I have edited this file

+making changes to check live render

+doing it a third time

+doing 4th time

+Doing 5th time

+DOING IT AGAIN

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->